MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/thunderhead.md

 There are three key concepts to PlayFab Multiplayer Servers:

-1. **Game Server executable** - The application that you are running in **Azure**.
+1. **Game Server executable** - The application that you are running in Azure.
 This server may be a simple network repeater, a fully authoritative game server running physics and AI, or anything in between.

 2. **Build** - The game server executable, packaged with assets and certificates needed to run the game.
 This content can be uploaded as individual certificates, zip files, and/or a container image.
 If you do not need a custom container image, you can use our managed Windows containers.
 3. **Game Server** - A container running your Game Server Executable.
 There may be multiple servers running on a single virtual machine.